MLHale/nebraska-gencyber-modules/intro_to_firewalls/lesson-plan.md

 6. Show video:  (https://www.youtube.com/watch?v=6UtiQwCX2wU)

-7. Review Firewalls as a Collection of Valves, Firewall Rules, Windows Firewalls
+7. Review Firewalls as a Collection of Valves and discuss Firewall Rules.

+8. Author Linux iptables firewall rules.

 #### Closure

-1. Have the students write two new outbound rules to enable Google Chrome to connect to websites.
+Review what was discussed in the module.

 #### Reflection

-1.Summarize everything that was learned in this module.
+Review how cybersecurity first principles were demonstrated in this module.

 ### Assessment

-1. Students will accurately describe how a Firewall works and how it protects you the user.
+Students will demonstrate an understanding of definitions, terminology, and command prompts through a game of Jeopardy/Kahoots Game.

 e.g. Quiz / Presentation / Project / Writing Assignment / Observation / Walk Around / Oral Questioning / Other